 9.3.
-A party may share the other party’s Confidential Information with only those of its employees (and, in the case of the Company, its subcontractors) who have a need to know the information and who are subject to legally binding obligations to keep such information confidential.
+A party may share the other party’s Confidential Information with only those of its employees (and, in the case of the Service Provider, its subcontractors) who have a need to know the information and who are subject to legally binding obligations to keep such information confidential.

-9.5.
-Confidential information disclosed by the Client to the Company in relation to the Agreement shall be clearly labelled and identified as confidential by the Client at the time of disclosure (“Client’s Confidential Information”).
-When concurrent written identification of a party’s Confidential Information is not feasible at the time of such disclosure, the Client shall provide such identification in writing promptly thereafter.
+9.4.
+Confidential information disclosed by the Client to the Service Provider in relation to the Agreement shall be clearly labelled and identified as confidential by the Client at the time of disclosure (“Client’s Confidential Information”).
+When concurrently written identification of a party’s Confidential Information is not feasible at the time of such disclosure, the Client shall provide such identification in writing promptly thereafter.

-9.13.
-The Company shall be entitled to retain a copy of the Client’s Confidential Information for its internal records subject to on-going compliance with the restrictions set out in the Agreement.
+9.12.
+The Service Provider shall be entitled to retain a copy of the Client’s Confidential Information for its internal records subject to ongoing compliance with the restrictions set out in the Agreement.

 10.3.
 The parties shall comply with applicable data protection and privacy legislation (the “Applicable Law”), including in particular The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679)

 10.4.
-The parties acknowledge that the Company is a separate and independent controller of Data it processes in connection with the Services.
+The parties acknowledge that the Service Provider is a separate and independent controller of the Data it processes in connection with the Services.
 Both parties shall process Data in accordance with Applicable Data Protection Law.

 10.5.
-The parties shall implement and maintain appropriate technical and organisational measures to protect the Data against Security Incidents.
-If it becomes aware of a confirmed Security Incident, the parties shall inform each other without undue delay and shall provide reasonable information and cooperation to fulfil any data breach reporting obligations it may have under (and in accordance with the timescales required by) Applicable Data Protection Law in connection with the Security Incident.
+The parties shall implement and maintain appropriate technical and organisational measures to protect the Data against data breaches.
+If it becomes aware of a confirmed data breach, the parties shall inform each other without undue delay and shall provide reasonable information and cooperation to fulfil any data breach reporting obligations it may have under (and in accordance with the timescales required by) Applicable Data Protection Law.

 10.6.
 Neither party shall, by any act or omission cause the other party to breach any data protection laws in connection with the Agreement.